darrenli/folder_sync/README.md

 # FolderSync

-Ruby program designed to sync the contents of a target folder with that of a source based on a modifiable synchronization file.
+Lightweight ruby daemon designed to sync the contents of a target folder with that of a source based on a modifiable synchronization file.

 The goal of this is to provide an easy way for a user to synchronize files from a non-dropbox folder to a dropbox folder.
 This would allow users who share a dropbox account to modify a single file and have the contents of an entire hierarchy of files accessible to the remote user.